 To complete the application for reciprocity, be ready for the following requirements:

-- Application for Enrollment By Reciprocity
+- Complete the application for Enrollment By Reciprocity

-- Copy of your driver’s license
+- Have a copy of your driver’s license

 - CNA state approval